pauldzitse/disaster-response-pipeline/README.md

 ## 6. Results
 Once a disaster message is submitted and the Classify Message button is clicked, the app shows the classification of the message by highlighting the categories in light green colour.

 The image below shows the result of the app after the message *We urgently need clean water, food and tents* was typed in.
-The obtained categories are: *Request*, +Aid Related*, *Water*, *Food*, *shelter*.
+The obtained categories are: *Request*, *Aid Related*, *Water*, *Food*, *shelter*.

 ![image4](https://user-images.githubusercontent.com/62438271/120896167-9bcba600-c620-11eb-9a25-87104a3a4d5d.png)